AlixANNERAUD/Web_site/content/Projects/index.md

 - [INSAgenda](https://insagenda.fr/) : Contributed to friends project by developing a minor feature for a school agenda at INSA Rouen Normandie.

-- I passionately advocate for data sovereignty and personally host and maintain a portion of my online services for myself, my family, and friends, including [Nextcloud](https://nextcloud.com/), [Matrix](https://matrix.org/), KeeWeb, and more.
+- I passionately advocate for data sovereignty and personally host and maintain a portion of my online services for myself, my family, and friends, including [Nextcloud](https://nextcloud.com/), [Matrix](https://matrix.org/), [Bitwarden](https://bitwarden.com/), [Gitea](https://about.gitea.com/) and more.

 ## {{< icon "graduation-cap-solid" >}} School